Gateway on K8s

 , and at least one other Access ID

-in the allowedAccessIDs
+in the allowedAccessPermissions

-list - to provide human users access to config and manage your Gateway:
+section - to provide human users access to config and manage your Gateway:

 akeylessUserAuth:

-adminAccessId: < AWS IAM Access ID>
+adminAccessId: <AWS IAM Access ID>

-When working from an AWS instance with an IAM Role associated to it (which is the default state for EKS clusters that leverage the IAM Role of their Node group), nothing else is required - as the Gateway will be leveraging the IAM Role of the AWS instance itself where K8s is running.
+When working from an AWS instance with an IAM Role associated with it (which is the default state for EKS clusters that leverage the IAM Role of their Node group), nothing else is required - as the Gateway will be leveraging the IAM Role of the AWS instance itself where K8s is running.

 Alternatively, you can also leverage an IAM Role assumed by a K8s Service Account in your Cluster.
-For that you must either create an IAM Role bound to a K8s Service Account, or use an existing IAM role for annotating the Service Account in the Gateway's values.yaml
+For that, you must either create an IAM Role bound to a K8s Service Account, or use an existing IAM role for annotating the Service Account in the Gateway's values.yaml

 helm-chart: